textstat/textstat/README.md

 a score of 9.3 means that a ninth grader would be able to read the document.

-Texts of fewer than 30 sentences are statistically invalid, because the SMOG formula was normed on 30-sentence samples. textstat requires atleast 3 sentences for a result.
+Texts of fewer than 30 sentences are statistically invalid, because the SMOG formula was normed on 30-sentence samples. textstat requires at least 3 sentences for a result.

 > Further reading on [Wikipedia](https://en.wikipedia.org/wiki/SMOG)